matthewoden/NetTrack/README.md

 ## Configuration

+### Database

-NetTrack uses Postgres for blacklist/activity persistance, and expects the database and user exist prior to start.
+NetTrack uses Postgres for blacklist/activity persistance, and expects the database and user to exist on the postgres instance prior to deployment.

 ### IFTTT (Push notifications)